What is a Reverse Mortgage Loan?

 Four scenarios when the loan comes due:

-- The final home borrower moves out of the home in which the equity is drawn.
+1. The final home borrower moves out of the home where the equity is drawn.

-- If the borrower fails to pay taxes, insurance or neglects to maintain the home.
+4. If the borrower fails to pay taxes or insurance or neglects to maintain the home.

 Will You Be Approved for a Reverse Mortgage?

-To ensure qualification, lenders will check a borrower’s ability to repay their ongoing financial obligations.
+Lenders will check borrowers' ability to repay their ongoing financial obligations to ensure qualification.

-You won’t have to meet the criteria required by other loans like a home mortgage.
-That means there is no credit-worthiness or income requirements.
-As long as you meet all the stipulations—living in the home, having enough equity—you will typically be able to secure a reverse mortgage.
+You won't have to meet the criteria other loans require, like a home mortgage.
+That means there are no credit-worthiness or income requirements.
+As long as you meet all the stipulations—living in the home and having enough equity—you can typically secure a reverse mortgage.

-However, if within the past 24 months you were late in paying property charges, credit cards or other consumer credit debt, or failed to make any sort of payments, you may not qualify.
+However, if, within the past 24 months, you were late in paying property charges, credit cards, or other consumer credit debt or failed to make any payments, you may not qualify.

 Will a Reverse Mortgage Hurt Surviving Family Members or Heirs?

-If you pass and your family wants to keep the home, or if you want to leave the home to your heirs, there is a hefty cost involved.
+If you pass and your family wants to keep the home, or if you want to leave the house to your heirs, there is a hefty cost.

-Your family must pay off the loan balance with their own money or else qualify for a home mortgage or a refinancing that will cover what is due.
+Your family must pay off the loan balance with their money or qualify for a home mortgage or a refinancing that will cover what is due.

-If your heirs can’t come up with the funds, they may not be able to keep the home in the family.
+If your heirs can't come up with the funds, they may be unable to keep the home in the family.

-Heirs to your home may be against the reverse mortgage, and having to pay it off, because they fear that the accrued interest on the home may have depleted their potential inheritance.
+Heirs to your home may be against the reverse mortgage and having to pay it off because they fear the accrued interest on the house may have depleted their potential inheritance.

-If you want your heirs to keep the home indefinitely or for a long period of time, you have to consider how they’ll repay the reverse mortgage without selling the home.
-If you know in advance that they won’t have the funds, you may opt out altogether of getting a reverse mortgage.
+If you want your heirs to keep the home indefinitely or for an extended period, you must consider how they'll repay the reverse mortgage without selling the home.
+If you know they won't have the funds in advance, you may opt out of getting a reverse mortgage altogether.

-If your heirs choose not to act, the reverse mortgage lender will have no choice but to foreclose on the home.
+If your heirs do not act, the reverse mortgage lender must foreclose on the home.

 Can Your Spouse Live in Your Home If You Die?

-If you are married, you and your spouse should both be listed as co-borrowers on the reverse mortgage loan.
+If you are married, you and your spouse should be the reverse mortgage loan co-borrowers.

-This way, if you pass away or move out of your home for medical reasons, such as going to a retirement home, the other can continue living in the home and will be able to continue to receive funds derived from the reverse mortgage.
+This way, if you pass away or move out of your home for medical reasons, such as going to a retirement home, the other can continue living in the house and receiving funds derived from the reverse mortgage.

 If your spouse is not a co-borrower, the spouse is called an Eligible Non-Borrowing Spouse, which means the spouse can also remain in the home after you have passed away under the law stipulated by HUD.